Eustatia Island: Location and ownership

 Eustatia Island is located at latitude 18.51 north and longitude 64.36 west in the eastern section of the British Virgin Islands slightly to the north of Virgin Gorda and Prickly Pear and to the south of Necker Island.
 The BVI are a group of islands located approximately 1,100 miles southeast of Miami, Florida, 60 miles due east of Puerto Rico and about 120 miles northwest of St. Barts.
 The island was purchased in 2000 by Mike Hahn, a financier and avid sailor who grew up on Lake Erie.
-The island is leased by the British Crown to a company registered in the BVI named Eustatia Corporation (company # 1512465) and is entered into the Land Registry as Block 5547A.
+The island is leased by the British Crown to a company registered in the BVI: Eustatia Corporation (company # 1512465) and is entered into the Land Registry as Block 5547A.
 The head lease granted by the Crown also includes a lease that includes neighboring Saba Rock, a popular restaurant/bar/boutique hotel frequented by sailors, kiteboarders, musicians/actors and creative types.
-The underlying shareholders of companies in the BVI are not required to register with the Company Registry therefore no definitive information is available on who the underlying owner is.
-Although the following statement cannot be corroborated by any authentic or reliable information source, it is widely thought among local BVI residents that the island is owned by Larry Page (Page was married on nearby Necker Island).
+As the underlying shareholders of companies in the BVI are not required to register with the Company Registry, no definitive information is available on who the underlying owner is—though local BVI residents believe the island is owned by Larry Page, who was married on nearby Necker Island.

 Climate

-Similar to neighboring islands, Eustatia has fresh trade winds, warm year round ambient and water temperatures, and over 300 days of sunshine per year.
+Like neighboring islands, Eustatia has fresh trade winds, warm year-round ambient and water temperatures, and more than 300 days of sunshine per year.
 Trade winds tend to average 10-15 knots from the east northeast.
 Ambient temperatures range from average day time highs of 85F-90F in the summer to 80F-85F in the winter.
 Lows average 80F to 75F respectively.
 Water temperatures are warm year round with the coolest being 77F in the winter to a high 85F in the summer.

 While the months of September–November tend to receive the greatest accumulations of rain, there is no official "rainy season".
 Squalls tend to be intermittent, short lasting, but fairly intense.
 Relative humidity typically ranges from 60-80%.

 Hurricane season is from 1 June through 30 November with the statistical peak in mid September.
 The last hurricane to hit Eustatia was Hurricane Irma on 11 September 2017.
 The island was also hit on 30 August 2010, when Hurricane Earl brushed the area as a Category 4 hurricane.